Expanding on the differnt types of compressors

 In layman’s terms, without the compressor squeezing the refrigerant into a smaller and smaller space, producing a gas under extremely high pressure, the heat would not be extracted and filtered out of your home, meaning your home would never cool down.

 Types of compressors

 This type of compressor is used for smaller jobs, and the type you see in most window air conditioning units.
 It may be small, but a rotary compressor is one of the most reliable types of compressors available.
-Along with reliability, another desirable feature is that a rotary compressor is quiet.
+Along with reliability, another desirable feature is that a small rotary compressor is quiet.
 Despite these benefits, keep in mind that the rotary compressor is not the most efficient compressor on the market.

 Another type of compressor is the reciprocating compressor.
 It is the most commonly used compressor today.
 Reciprocating compressors are also very economical to operate and are commonly used for lower-efficiency, split-air conditioners.